camfruss/GOcaml/INSTALL.md

 - `make gocaml`: launches the terminal version of the game
 - `make gui`: launches the graphical user interface (in progress)

-These last two are the most important for interacting with GOCaml.
+These last two are the most important for interacting with GOcaml.